stcbus/pidgin/doc/reference/libpurple/plugin_i18n.md

 * Go through the rest of your code and mark all the other strings for translation with `_()`.

-* When thats done, feel free to commit your work, create your po template (pot file) or whatever.
+* When that's done, feel free to commit your work, create your po template (pot file) or whatever.

 * To create you po template, `cd` to `po` and execute: